LucianoFM/udyat/README.md

 # udyat
-Udyat is a simple command line system that after installed will take pictures from all monitor on computer
+Udyat is a simple command line system that will take pictures from all monitors on computer

 # Explanation (.ini file)